grafana/pyroscope-rs/pyroscope_cli/README.md

 ### Installation

-Currently, the best method to locally install `pyrsocope-cli` is to use the rustc compiler with Cargo.
+Currently, the best method to locally install `pyroscope-cli` is to use the rustc compiler with Cargo.

 ```
-$ cargo install pyrsocope-cli
+$ cargo install pyroscope-cli
 ```

 Binaries are also available in the Release page.
 The targeted platforms are `x86_64`/`ARM` and `linux`/`macos`.